The Agency Intern

 The traditional talent escalator

-Most businesses have always operated on an apprenticeship model of sorts.
-We all started somewhere – making tea, formatting decks, doing research, building media plans, or creating first drafts that more experienced hands would inevitably tear apart and rebuild.
+Most companies have always operated on an apprenticeship model of sorts.
+We all started somewhere – making tea, formatting presentations, doing research, creating reports, or building first drafts that more experienced hands would inevitably tear apart and rebuild.

 This wasn’t just cheap labour (though let’s be honest, it certainly was that too).
-It was the talent escalator – the mechanism by which the industry created its future leaders.
-You started at the bottom, learned the craft, absorbed the culture, made valuable connections, and gradually climbed upward.
+It was the talent escalator – the mechanism by which companies created their future leaders.
+You started at the bottom, learned the business, absorbed the culture, made valuable connections, and gradually climbed upward.

 I certainly did.
 You probably did too.